 Planning versus Implementation Grants Planning Grant Implementation Grant Stage of Development: Your work to address an issue or needs may be just beginning.
 It requires a deeper exploration to fully understand the issue/needs and more information to flesh out what you will do to respond in greater detail.
-Stage of Development: Groundwork for your project is well underway and is based on input from members of the community(ties) of focus and system/organizational contacts.
-You have an adequate understanding of the issues your project will work to resolve, and have a good idea of how the project can address it.
+Stage of Development: Groundwork for your project is well underway and based on collected input from the community and system/organizational contacts.
+You have an adequate understanding of the issues your project will work to resolve, and have a good idea of how the project can address them.
 Relationships: A significant part of your work will be establishing and/or developing connections with other people or organizations that could help you to accomplish the system change work you want to do.
-Relationships: There are communications and relationships with or within the community(ties) of focus and the organization or system.
+Relationships: You have communications and relationships with or within the community(ies) and the organization or system.
 Community members and cooperating organizations are willing to be actively involved with the proposed project.
-Readiness: You need to gather more information and feedback from the community(ties) of focus or others that will be important to informing how you will move forward.
-Readiness: You have a clear and specific plan of action and the commitment and trust among members of the community(ties) of focus and cooperating organizations to move forward.
-Expected Results: You expect to build relationships and knowledge about an issue or problem and explore ideas and support for potential strategies for taking future action.
-For example, an action plan, a report or paper that shares what you have learned and makes recommendations, a community advisory group, a partnership agreement and/or roadmap for moving forward, etc. Expected Results: You have a clear idea of the specific changes that will benefit the community(ties) of focus as a result from your work, if it's successful.
-For example: Quantitative or qualitative data that illustrates the impact of changes made to policies, practices and/or perceptions made in existing systems or organizations that the community of focus identified as problematic, etc.
+Readiness: You need to gather more information and feedback from the community(ies) or others that will be important to informing how you will move forward.
+Readiness: You have a clear and specific plan of action and the commitment and trust among members of the community(ies) and cooperating organizations to move forward.
+Expected Results: You expect to build relationships and knowledge about an issue or problem and explore ideas and support for potential strategies for future action.
+Examples of final products may include: an action plan, a report sharing your learning and recommendations, a community advisory group, a partnership agreement and/or a roadmap for moving forward, etc. Expected Results: You have a clear idea of the specific changes that will benefit the community(ies) as a result of your work, if it's successful.
+Result examples include: Quantitative or qualitative data that illustrates the impact of changes made to policies, practices and/or perceptions in existing systems or organizations that the community identified as problematic, etc.

-11. If we are invited to submit a full proposal, can we make changes to the fundamental nature of the project we are proposing, our community(ies) of focus, or other core elements of what we submitted at the LOI stage?
+11. If we are invited to submit a full proposal, can we make changes to the fundamental nature of the project we are proposing, our community(ies), or other core elements of what we submitted at the LOI stage?